Fabrice Ondoa: Club career

 Born in Yaoundé, Ondoa joined Barcelona in 2009, aged 13, after starting it out at Samuel Eto'o Foundation.
 He progressed through the club's youth system, and renewed his link with the Catalans until 2017 in 2014.

 In June 2014, Ondoa was promoted to the reserves in Segunda División.
 However, he was only used as a backup to Adrián Ortolá during the campaign.

 On 7 January 2016, Ondoa signed a three-and-a-half-year contract with Gimnàstic also in the second level, after rescinding his link with Barça.
 He was assigned to their farm team, Pobla de Mafumet of the third division, and made his senior club debut three days later in a 3–2 loss at Reus Deportiu.

 On 17 August 2016, Ondoa was loaned to fellow second-tier club Sevilla B, for one year.
 Second choice to Churripi, he made his professional club debut on 18 March 2017 in a 2–1 win at Real Zaragoza, in which he was punished for timewasting by conceding a free kick in the penalty area from which Edu García scored; with two minutes remaining he was sent off for a foul with all substitutions having been made, and debutant defender José María Amo had to replace him in goal.

 On 11 May 2017, Ondoa signed for the Andalusians until 2020, as the club exercised his buyout clause.
 After suffering relegation, he signed a four-year deal with Belgian side Oostende.
+In December 2020, he was terminated by the Belgian side after violating COVID-19 lockdown orders.

-On 28 June 2024, Ondoa signed with Latvian club FK RFS.
+On 12 February 2021, he joined Croatian club Istra 1961, signing a contract until the end of the season.
+In March 2022, he joined FK Auda in the Latvian First Division.
+On 4 July 2023, he left the club.
+On 1 September 2023 he joined French Third Division club Nîmes Olympique.
+On 28 June 2024, he signed with Latvian club FK RFS.
+On 2 February 2026, he signed a short-term contract with Macedonian club FK Rabotnički.After the club was relegated, it was announced that Ondoa's contract would not be renewed.